maxhuffy/oak-examples/dynamic-calibration/README.md

 # Stereo Dynamic Calibration

 This example demonstrates **runtime stereo camera calibration** with the `DynamicCalibration` node, plus a host-side controller/visualizer that overlays helpful UI (help panel, coverage bar, quality/recalibration modals, and a depth ROI HUD).
-It integrates with the [RemoteConnection](https://rvc4.docs.luxonis.com/software/depthai-components/tools/remote_connection/) service to visualize streams in real time.

 > Works in **peripheral mode**: the device performs calibration; the host sends commands and renders overlays.